Volume 19, Issue 5 (12-2020) TB 2020, 19(5): 21-32 | Back to browse issues page

 19-Carley A, Stratman E. Skin cancer beliefs, knowledge, and prevention practices: a comparison of farmers and nonfarmers in a midwestern population.
 Journal of agromedicine.
 2015;20(2):85-94.

-21-McQueen A, Vernon SW, Rothman AJ, et al. Examining the role of perceived susceptibility on colorectal cancer screening intention and behavior
+21-McQueen A, Vernon SW, Rothman AJ, et al. Examining the role of perceived susceptibility on colorectal cancer screening intention and behavior.
+Annals of Behavioral Medicine.
+2010;40(2):205-17.

 22- Kobayashi LC, Wardle J, von Wagner C. Limited health literacy is a barrier to colorectal cancer screening in England: evidence from the English Longitudinal Study of Ageing.
 Preventive medicine.
 2014;61(100):100-105